Omegapy/LLM-Frameworks-Tutorials/LlamaIndex Tutorial/Agents-LlamaIndex/README.md

 - Planning out a set of tasks
 -	Storing previously completed tasks in a memory module

---- A ReAct Agent uses a loop and a list of provided tools to react and respond to queries.
+--- ReAct Agent: it uses a loop and a list of provided tools to react and respond to queries.
+--- OpenAI Agent: OpenAI Agent supports function calling from OpenAI.
+The model is fine-tuned to find the right tool.

 [Tools:](https://docs.llamaindex.ai/en/stable/module_guides/deploying/agents/tools/root.html#tools)
 ( From LlamaIndex Documentation)